srikanthbpai/srikanthbpai.github.io/_projects/7_project.md

 - Families that do not want to continue the classes are free to do so after discussing their situation with me.
 I will issue a pro-rata refund.
 - I am very serious about my students' mental health.
 Math Olympiad problem-solving is **fun**.
 If a student cannot enjoy it for prolonged periods, I will ask the family to stop my classes.
 I will then issue a pro-rata refund.
 - The pro-rata refund for the Coaching option is computed according to the number of classes given and tests taken.
 The additional weekly effort and strategy are factored into the computation for Mentorship.
-- Usually classes are not cancelled during final exams since different schools will have exams at various times.
+- Usually, classes are not cancelled during final exams since different schools have exams at various times.

 # Contact